Avicii786/ICODE-GURU/README.md

 iCode Guru is a mission to promote the programming at scale.
 Let us Share our professional skills, Learn from others, and Grow together.

+Icode Guru provides different kind of Ict courses aiming to train students for future.
+Their main style of teaching is through daily online classes on facebook.
+You can find all the live sessions videos on their [facebook page](https://web.facebook.com/iCodeguru).
+To scroll and search for videos on facebook is kind of hectic so I came up with an idea to why not compile list of all the courses and put it on a single place.